 Many commercial blends of Mocha Java, instead of using Mocha and Java, substitute other coffees for both the Yemen Mocha and the Java Arabica.
 This may be done to mimic the classic Mocha Java taste, even using finer coffees such as an Ethiopian Harrar or another bright (high acidity) coffee instead of the Mocha (or another fine Indonesian coffee), or another full and round coffee for the Java, and also altering the proportions.

-Blending different origins in this way allows roasters to preserve the flavour the the tradition Mocha Java Blend even when exports aren’t available from those countries due to conflicts within the region and trade barriers.
+Blending different origins in this way allows roasters to preserve the flavor the the tradition Mocha Java Blend even when exports aren’t available from those countries due to conflicts within the region and trade barriers.
+Green coffee importers in some countries (the United States) are barred entirely from importing Yemeni unroasted green coffees and other products.

 Not the Chocolate Drink